Applying to Imperial as a visiting student

-If you are an academic or administrative member of Imperial College London you can consult guidance on the subject of hosting visiting students on our internal webpages.
+If you are an academic or administrative member of Imperial College London please consult guidance on the subject of hosting visiting students on our internal webpages.

 Information for Visiting (Non-Degree) Students